 You probably do not want to store the actual password of imported

-users in the TYPO3 CMS database.
+users in the TYPO3 database.
 It is recommended to store

 an arbitrary string in such case, making sure that such string

 is random enough for security reasons.
-TYPO3 CMS provides method
+TYPO3 provides method

 which can be used for such a purpose.